Malwa (Punjab): Traditional sub-regions

 Marriages tend to be preferred within sub-regions, although the sub-region classification cannot be described as endogamous units.

 Relation to the Puadh region

 Whilst the Puadh region is officially subsumed under Malwa due to a misguided belief of everything south of the Sutlej river in Punjab being "Malwa", it is culturally and historically a different region of Punjab, with its own culture and language.
+Puadh refers to the region of Punjab and Haryana adjacent to Chandigarh that are closer to the Ghaggar river.